EMDR Therapy

 Q: What are the stages of EMDR therapy?

-A: EMDR therapy involves an 8 phase process.
+A: EMDR involves an 8 phase process.
 The eight phases are 1) history taking and treatment planning, 2) preparation, 3) assessment, 4) desensitization, 5) installation, 6) body scan, 7) closure and 8) reevaluation.

 Q: Does EMDR work?